funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 Goal 1

-The primary goal of the FFR Demonstration Grant is to encourage faculty and staff to create solutions for teaching and learning improvement.
+The primary goal of the FFR Demonstration Grant is to encourage faculty and staff to create solutions for the improvement of teaching and learning.
 Proposals relating to service learning, experiential learning, enhancement of student performance on General Education objectives, assessment of student outcomes in the major, and the improvement of student retention and success are appropriate to the mission of FFR.

 Goal 2